 [ACCORDION]Do I need to open a State Withholding Account (SIT) for every new state I hire in?

-When you partner with Deel, we handle all filing responsibilities for your company across all states from the moment you join us.
-This means that if you hire an employee in a new state, you do not need to initiate any new State Withholding Account (SIT).
+In a PEO partnership with Deel, we handle all filing responsibilities for the client's company across all states.
+This means that if the client hires an employee in a new state, they do not need to initiate any new State Withholding Account (SIT).

-If you were using a different payroll provider before transitioning to Deel, you probably have existing withholding accounts that should be closed.
-However, it's important not to close these accounts until your previous provider has completed the necessary filings for the last quarter you were under their services.
+If the client were using a different payroll provider before transitioning to Deel, they probably have existing withholding accounts that should be closed.
+However, it's important not to close these accounts until the previous provider has completed the necessary filings for the last quarter you were under their services.

-During the period you were with your previous provider, they are accountable for fulfilling all quarterly and annual filings and reconciliations.
+During the period the client was with their previous provider, they are accountable for fulfilling all quarterly and annual filings and reconciliations.

 [/ACCORDION]